pshdev0/dockermon/README.md

 * Any green icons ✅ will light up for 3 seconds when the corresponding service has new logs.
 * Select log text and CTRL+C to copy log text
 * Click "Split" button to split the view vertically.
 You can CTRL + Left Click another container to view that second container.
+* Use the search function to highlight matched logs in the primary container view.
 # TODO
 * Maybe add Dockermon refresh button to force a logs flush?
 # Troubleshooting